-- 52. Limits to development are a commonly used tool in planning documents such as neighbourhood plans and district Local Plans.
+- 51. Limits to development are a commonly used tool in planning documents such as neighbourhood plans and district Local Plans.
 They are used to define the extent of a built-up part of a settlement accommodating sustainable growth locations.
-They distinguish between areas where in planning terms development would be acceptable "in principle" such as in the main settlement and where it would not be "sustainable" such as in the open countryside. - 53.
+They distinguish between areas where in planning terms development would be acceptable "in principle" such as in the main settlement and where it would not be "sustainable" such as in the open countryside. - 52.
 As the consultation draft of the Local Plan has updated the Limits to Development contained within the Adopted Local Plan it has been agreed that the Neighbourhood Plan will follow this same boundary for Woodhouse Eaves.
-Woodhouse does not warrant a Limits to Development as it is covered by policies relating to the countryside in the Local Plan. - 54.
-The green infrastructure in the Charnwood Forest area that surrounds the buildings that make up Woodhouse Eaves and Woodhouse is recognised in planning policy as important and is rightly protected in the CBC local plan consultation draft. - 55.
-Policy CS12 confirms: "We will protect and enhance our green infrastructure assets for their community, economic and environmental value". - 56.
-Woodhouse & Woodhouse Eaves are widely recognised as free-standing key Charnwood Forest villages. - 57.
-The residential allocation identified in H1 and the Reserve Sites identified in H2 are all brownfield sites which are contained within the existing Limits to Development boundary.
+Woodhouse does not warrant a Limits to Development as it is covered by policies relating to the countryside in the Local Plan.
+The development boundary could be the subject of review as and when housing needs for the area have been more robustly clarified through the Local Plan process. - 53.
+The green infrastructure in the Charnwood Forest area that surrounds the buildings that make up Woodhouse Eaves and Woodhouse is recognised in planning policy as important and is rightly protected in the CBC local plan consultation draft. - 54.
+Policy CS12 confirms: "We will protect and enhance our green infrastructure assets for their community, economic and environmental value". - 55.
+Woodhouse & Woodhouse Eaves are widely recognised as free-standing key Charnwood Forest villages. - 56.
+The residential allocation identified in H1 is a brownfield site which is contained within the existing Limits to Development boundary.